What You Need to Know About Frontrunning in Crypto

 Find a taker

 Finding a taker to execute a trade can also help to minimize the risk of being frontrun.
-A taker is someone who is willing to execute a trade immediately, without waiting for other orders to be filled.
+A taker is someone willing to execute a trade immediately, without waiting for other orders to be filled.
 By finding a taker, traders can reduce the likelihood of being frontrun by other traders who are looking to execute trades before them.

 Conclusion